 - Geological information on lithology and quartz veining - Historical interpretations, in-pit dig ore blocks and surface mapping - Nominal 1.5g/t gold grade; this value was based on Exploratory Data Analysis (EDA) of mineralisation sample population as well as visual review of the mineralisation tenor and strike, and dip continuity.

-Figure 2: Oblique section of Penny's Find deposit (azimuth 250°) showing drill hole traces, mineralised domains, weathering, topography, pit void and underground MRE extents.
+Figure 2: Long section of Pennys Find deposit (azimuth 262°) showing mineralised domains, topography and pit void.